 SIPO means this Statement of Investment Policy and Objectives.

 Strategic Asset Allocation involves setting a Benchmark Asset Allocation for the long term (but subject to reviews).
-Value can be added to the performance of this Benchmark Asset Allocation through Dynamic Asset Allocation.

 Supervisor is an entity independent of the Manager, responsible for supervising the performance of the Scheme and the Manager.